 - Diffuser or Scrim – This is what I refer to as freestyling since you can move the light around different heights and distances behind a scrim or diffuser for a unique look.
 This does require some patience and experimentation compared to softboxes that are built to create a specific lighting.
 If you work with natural light, a big diffuser or scrim can help there, too.
 There are lots of options in scrims and diffusers.
 I like this giant pop-up diffuser which can hang from a c-stand or prop up against a window or table.
 For something more formal, the 4’ x 4’ Westcott Scrim Jim has the option for different diffusion material thicknesses depending on how hard or soft you want your light.
 You can mount the scrim to a c-stand with the clamp accessory.
 Or for something super soft, you can get a roll of Rosco diffusion and make your own frame or hang the paper from a c-stand.

-In case you hadn’t noticed, I’m a flash fanatic.
-However, I also own continuous lights, primarily for the use in shooting video.
-You can also shoot stills with continuous lights, however, you’ll want to make sure you’re working in an environment where you have total control over the ambient lighting. bowens mount insertget the grid attachment
+Artificial lighting for food photography isn’t all about flash!
+Yes, I’m a flash fanatic, but I also own continuous lights which provide consistent lighting.
+I use continuous lights primarily for shooting video, like in this example below.
+You can also shoot stills with continuous lights, however, you’ll want to make sure you’re working in an environment where you have total control over other lighting sources, like overhead lights.
+Unlike flash, which can cancel out other lighting, continuous lighting cannot.

 When I shoot with my continuous lights, I have all of the overhead room lights off and have blackout curtains drawn over the windows.
 Otherwise, other sources of light can have a negative impact on the final images.
 For example if an overhead room light is a different color temperature compared to my photography lighting, it can interfere with the colors being captured.
 Or if light is entering the scene from too many directions, it can cause a feeling of flatness in the images.